toantranv1966/eBakery/README.md

 2/ Banner

 6-11/9/2000
-Fix Search Function : work one, not clear when onblur
+Fix Search Function : work one, not clear when onblur, Android not work

+13/9/2022
+Fix Category : Not work => [].